 Vaults (on the navigation pane) - top item of the vaults tree.
-Click this item to display personal vaults.
+Click this item to display centralized and personal vaults.
 To perform actions on any vault, use the toolbar that is located at the top of the Vaults view.
-See the Actions on personal vaults (p.
-152) section.
+For centralized vaults, see the Actions on centralized vaults (p.
+185) section.
+For personal vaults, see the Actions on personal vaults (p.
+193) section.

-Personal vaults.
+- Centralized vaults.
+These vaults are available when the console is connected to a managed machine or to a management server. - Personal vaults.
 These vaults are available when the console is connected to a managed machine.

 Click any vault in the vaults tree to open the detailed view of this vault (p.
-151) and to take actions on archives (p.
-171) and backups (p.
-171) stored in there.
+183) and to take actions on archives (p.
+253) and backups (p.
+254) stored in there.